Skip to main content

 • M.A.T.
 Rhode Island College

-• 401.849.4646 x132
+• 401.849.4646 x113

 • vhardy@pennfield.org

 Veronica came to Pennfield with vast experience teaching and learning alongside children.
 She is passionate about supporting a variety of learners, especially those who are neurodivergent.
 Veronica recently completed her Associate-Level of training in Orton-Gillingham and is working towards certification.
-During the summer months, Veronica provides tutoring for students in grades K-5, through Pennfield and privately.
+At the University of New Hampshire she earned her B.A. in child development and family studies, with a minor in special education.
+She was the Grade 2 classroom teacher for 3 years before becoming the Director of the Center for Student Success.

-• B.S.
-Franciscan University
+• B.A.
+Fairfield University

-• 401.849.4646 x209
+• 401.849.4646 x216

 • ehawks@pennfield.org